brajeshwar/brajeshwar.github.io/_posts/2009/2009-06-30-cloud-computing-and-broadband-for-smes.md

----
-layout: post
-title: Cloud computing and broadband for SMEs
+# Cloud computing and broadband for SMEs
----

 Amongst a lot of goodies that the fast internet speeds have brought include the ability to work on the clouds.
 Yes, we're talking about broadband and the post-broadband world and it's hand in bringing up cloud computing.
 Off late, the ability to cloud-source an organization's data instead of buying self hosted applications has seen a significant rise amongst SMEs.